This is the multi-page printable view of this section. Click here to print.

 |

-- Checks whether the entered URL path starts with a specific string, and if the beginning matches, the routing rule is applied.
+- It checks whether the entered URL path starts with a specific string, and if the beginning matches, the routing rule is applied.

 /auth/api/, /API/users